 The materialists argue that there is nothing in nature other than physical properties.
 How we know these properties (via sensations) is secondary to how nature itself exists.
 So, how material properties become sensations is an enigma of science—which we will figure out one day.

 Indian philosophy dramatically differs in this respect.
 Unlike Western philosophy, where the reality of the material world drives the solution to the problem of perception, in Indian philosophy, the problem of perception drives the nature of material reality.
-This might seem very problematic to Western philosophers, because they have grown up thinking that the world existed before we arrived into it.
+This might seem very problematic to Western philosophers because they have grown up thinking that the world existed before we arrived at it.
 However, in Indian philosophy, the world exists precisely because we are here to perceive it.
 This is not just an academic difference about whether matter is logically prior to the observers or vice versa; it is also a question about how matter itself is described in the two approaches.

 Perceptions and Reality

 To illustrate, let’s consider the perception of color.
 We see that roses and apples are red.
 In Western philosophy, the redness of the apple is an illusion; it is called naive realism by which we attribute our perceptions to the world.
 The apple in itself is not red; it is some atoms and molecules, with physical properties.
 The argument against the realism of redness is that it involves a qualitative perception of color, which could not be real if the observer’s senses did not exist.